 CleaningData.
 The completed query looks as follows.

 - The information you have extracted and cleaned needs to be enriched.
-To do this, let's create another query named
+To do this, let's add the required queries as follows.

 You have already directed the extracted and cleaned information to the

 CleanedTransactionsStreamstream.
 Therefore, let's specify that stream as the input stream for this query.